diceroll123/pymermaider/README.md

 - Output directory option
 - Better output file naming convention
-- Import resolution
+- Import resolution (sorta-kinda implemented now, but not good enough or even used yet)
 - More language support, maybe?? 😳🤔
 - Sort classes with relationships to be grouped together

 ## Known Issues

-- methods with `@overload` decorators can be confusing in the output
 - methods with property-setter decorators can be confusing in the output

 ## Contributing